bootcoder/ENV_Scratch_Setup/README.md

 ## El Capitain Fresh Install

+This guide assumes you are starting from a clean installation of OSX El Capitain.
+Older versions of OSX should work as well.
+Clean is the key factor here.
+If your Ruby ENV is already mangled these notes may not solve your problem.

+#### Estimated time for competition

+2 hours

 ### HomeBrew

   Following this [guide](https://coolestguidesontheplanet.com/installing-homebrew-on-os-x-el-capitan-10-11-package-manager-for-unix-apps/
 ):

-  1. Install Xcode from the App Store (This will take A WHILE)
+  1. Install Xcode from the App Store application.
+(This will take A WHILE)

   2. Open terminal run ```xcode-select --install```
     - Follow the prompts